lxma/gotools/README.md

 implementation of sets is slower as the implementation in e.g. Java.)
 However, all functionality should be at least as good as what you can hack down on your own in a cup of hours.

-One goal of this library is also to provide /simple/ functionality.
+One goal of this library is also to provide *simple* functionality.
 You should have no issues forking and maintaining this library by yourself in case you find my support no-efficient.

 Still, the current state is sufficient for myself.